TryGhost/GQL/README.md

-This GQL expression: `image:,image` when executed against the `posts` collection would be converted to the following filter:
+This GQL expression: `image:,image` when executed against the `posts` collection is converted to the following filter:

 ```
 {
     $or: {
-        image: null,
-        $not: {
-            image: null
+        image: [null, { $ne: null }]
     }
 }
-}
 ```

-This GQL expression: `-published_at:>2016-01-01` when executed against the `posts` collection would be converted to the following filter:
+This GQL expression: `-published_at:>2016-01-01` when executed against the `posts` collection is converted to the following filter:

 ```
 {